k8ssandra/management-api-for-apache-cassandra/README.md

 ## Dependencies

-For information on the packaged dependencies of the Management API for Apache Cassandra&trade; and their licenses, check out our [open source report](https://app.fossa.com/reports/1aa499fc-6878-4ad3-b61c-350258c0605b).
+For information on the packaged dependencies of the Management API for Apache Cassandra&reg; and their licenses, check out our [open source report](https://app.fossa.com/reports/1aa499fc-6878-4ad3-b61c-350258c0605b).